 - Community spirit

-And all of these are commonly sought after when it comes to logo design.
+And all of these are commonly sought after when it comes to the importance of logo design.
 So if you’re looking to create a memorable logo for your brand - brew, brewery, pub, or restaurant - you’ll be fascinated to see what types of logos are out there and what you can learn from them.

 Without further ado, here are 25 different illustrative beer logos in a variety of styles for your inspiration!